-In general, the Group has complied with all material aspects of the principles set out in the MCCG throughout FY2022 to achieve the intended outcome.
-The following are 2 recommended practices which the Company has not applied:

-- Practice 5.2 At least half of the Board comprises of independent directors. - Practice 5.9 The Board must have at least 30% women directors.
+In general, the Group has complied with all material aspects of the principles set out in the MCCG throughout FY2023 to achieve the intended outcome.
+However, the Company notes that the Board composition during FY2023 was a variation from Practice 5.1 (The Board comprises a majority of independent directors) and Practice 5.9 (The Board must have at least 30% women directors).